CLOSED FOR THE SEASON • Information may be outdated. Add this

 The enthusiasm, sophistication, and passion of the AIFF audience often impress visiting filmmakers, and the AIFF has received uniformly positive feedback about the care and attention visitors receive from the festival staff.

 Our main host venue is the 400-seat Bear Tooth Theatre, a brew-pub where movie-goers are able to enjoy a drink and delicious food while watching films.
 We also have other venues around Anchorage that host films during the festival.

 We encourage you to submit your films and come join us in December, a time when the winter weather creates a dramatic and impressive beauty all its own and where you can discover “Films worth freezing for.”

-CJ Allison (Volunteer Coordinator); Dean Franklin (Board Member); George Pollock (Board member); Karen Miovas (Board Member); Katie Miller (Program Director); Kristie Nelsen (Board Member); Rebecca Pottebaum (Festival Director); Rich Curtner (Board Member); Tony Sheppard (Board Member)
+Dean Franklin (Board Member); George Pollock (Board member); Jessica Kaiser (AIFF Program Director); Jessica Kaiser (AIFF Program Director); Jessica Kaiser (Program Director); Karen Miovas (Board Member); Kristie Nelsen (Board Member); Rebecca Pottebaum (Festival Director); Rich Curtner (Board Member); Tony Sheppard (Board Member)

 PLEASE READ THESE GUIDELINES CAREFULLY AS THERE HAVE BEEN CHANGES FROM PREVIOUS YEARS:

 Film submitter/director/producer is responsible for reading and understanding the General Festival Rules for the 2017 Anchorage International Film Festival (AIFF).

-A film will only be eligible for the 2015 AIFF jury competition if fees and forms are submitted with the film and the submission media is postmarked by the September 5, 2016, extended deadline.
+A film will only be eligible for the 2017 AIFF jury competition if fees and forms are submitted with the film by the September 5, 2017, extended deadline.
 We support independent film and encourage all genres to enter.

 The AIFF will not refund any fees if the filmmaker fails to submit the film in the correct category.
 Films submitted without the correct fees or proper submission media may be deemed ineligible at the discretion of the AIFF programming director or executive director.